apache/apisix/docs/en/latest/architecture-design/deployment-role.md

 The instance deployed as data_plane will:

-1. Fetch configurations from control plane, the default port is 9280
+1. Fetch configurations from the CP, the default port is 9280
 2. Before the DP service starts, it will perform a health check on all CP addresses
     - If all CP addresses are unavailable, the startup fails and an exception message is output to the screen.
     - If at least one CP address is available, print the unhealthy CP check result log, and then start the APISIX service.